abikesa/music/zion.md

                - Hideth, whineth, tameth; `seeketh`, findeth, commandeth.
 Casablanca is about seeking a pathway to Lisbon
                - Every one hideth from, avoideth the Reich in Paris.
 And seeketh a way to America
          - In a few minutes "As time goes by" is going to twinkle off the piano
          - And the rest is Cinematic history!
+         - Here the melody isn't mere "song" from the harmonics and acoustics, but art
+         - Its chord progression, summoning harmonics way beyond the triad; repressed memories
 6. Life: Eternal Recurrence

 This overview encapsulates the intricate interplay between various musical, philosophical, and existential constructs as they are mirrored in life and art, particularly through the lens of "Casablanca."
 Here's a summarization: